anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Our Initial Focus

-The NCPI has intentionally constrained the problems we are addressing to that which are achievable in the near term and maximize demonstrable value to researchers by enabling specific research use cases.
+The NCPI has intentionally constrained the problems we are addressing to those achievable in the near term  which can demonstrate value to researchers by enabling specific research projects.

 ### To Start, We are Focusing on Cross-Platform Data Exchange